All about making kefir with a freeze-dried starter

 - After stirring it well, you should keep the mixture undisturbed at 24-29 degrees Celsius for 14-16 hours.

-- Lastly, put the mixture in the refrigerator until it cools down to 10 degrees Celsius.
+- Lastly, put the mixture in the refrigerator until it cools to 10 degrees Celsius.
 Don’t stir the mixture.

 What is the best kefir starter?